erinata/tomtom-syntax/README.md

 # Tomtom Syntax

-"A simple theme replicating the Tomtom syntax theme in Sublime Text".
+A simple syntax theme replicating the Tomtom syntax theme in Sublime Text.